-Short-term investments consist of guaranteed investment certificates with maturity dates of one year or less and are carried at fair value.
+Short-term investments consist of guaranteed investment certificates with maturity dates of one year or less and money market funds and are carried at fair value.
 Fair value for these investments is the face value of these certificates plus interest accrued to the statement of financial position date.